F:165 A:32 K:3.33 SSN:164 WWV Log

 We moved from Nottingham to Cornwall in 1959 and my parents ran Ann's

-Pantry a general shop (has been an opticians, amongst other things) in Carbis Bay.
+Pantry a general shop (since then it has been an opticians, estate agents and wedding shop amongst other things) in Carbis Bay.

 In 1961 they had a new house called Chylowen built in Carbis Bay on a